steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 [here](https://www.hr.rm.dk/api/newesdhblock/downloadfile?agendapath=%5c%5crmapps0221.onerm.dk%5ccms01-ext%5cesdh%20data%5crm_internet%5cdagsordener%5cregions-medudvalget%202020%5c10-09-2020%5caaben_dagsorden&appendixid=282598).

-If you are wearing a lab coat over your private clothes, this must be removed before leaving level 4.
+If you are wearing a lab coat over your private clothes, this must be removed before leaving Level 4.
 Washing: put your uniform in the blue clothes trolley, in room A401-144.

 ## Changing rooms

-SDCA has changing facilities on level 4 room A401-145 (women) and, on level 1 (entrance A7), rooms A101-107 (women) and A101-100 (men) with bathing facilities.
+SDCA has changing facilities on Level 4 room A401-145 (women) and, on Level 1 (entrance A7), rooms A101-107 (women) and A101-100 (men) with bathing facilities.
 Contact Julie Knudsen, ([julie.knudsen\@rm.dk](mailto:julie.knudsen@rm.dk){.email}) about lockers in the changing rooms.

 ## Rooms for Chemical storage

-We have two chemical rooms on level 4: - A401-118 - A401-135
+We have two chemical rooms on level 4:

+-   A401-118
+-   A401-135

 There is an LAF bench in both chemical rooms with a precise balance.
 In room A401-118 there is also a pH-meter and a magnetic stirrer.